MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 ### Microsoft Teams Integration

 Tenant admins can select **Microsoft Teams Integration** to enable embedding model-driven apps into Teams.
-After this<!--note from editor: What is this?
-Check box, option button...?--> is selected, users can use model-driven apps in Teams without using customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).
+After making this selection, users can use model-driven apps in Teams without using customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).

 > [!IMPORTANT]
 > Model-driven apps can execute code that may not be generated by Microsoft.
 Make sure that the code for the apps in this environment are from a trusted source.